Chaudhary-Mansi/GitHub-Issues-AI-Assistant/README.md

 # GitHub-Issues-AI-Assistant

-*Overview*
+## Overview

-This project is an AI-powered assistant that fetches, stores, and retrieves GitHub issues using LangChain, AstraDB Vector Store, and OpenAI models.
+This project is an AI-powered assistant that fetches,stores, and retrieves GitHub issues using LangChain, AstraDB Vector Store, and OpenAI models.
 It allows users to search GitHub issues using natural language queries and interact with them through an AI agent.